Griggs County is named for Alexander Griggs, a Red River steamboat captain and pioneer of Grand Forks.

 Contractor: Alexander Moffat of Sanborn, North Dakota and J C Drake of Valley City

-Description: The building faces north and is a two story dark red colored brick and stone High Victorian Gothic style structure.
-The building is located on spacious grounds in the center of the city and is 91 feet by 48 feet.
-There is a stone foundation and the stair tower ion the northeast corner has a pyramidal roof surmounted by an ornate weathervane.
+Description: The building faces north and is a two story dark red colored brick and stone structure.
+The building is located on spacious grounds in the center of Cooperstown.
+The building is 91 feet by 48 feet.
+There is a stone foundation and the stair tower in the northeast corner has a pyramidal roof surmounted by an ornate weathervane.
 Below the second story windows are rectangular recessions of white colored brick centered with lozenge shaped patterns of black colored brick.
 The building has a brick chimney.
+The first story hallway in the interior has a ten foot ceiling of ornamental stamped metal.
+The covering also extends down the walls to the wainscoting, which, along with the hall doors, was grained at the time of construction in imitation of oak and black walnut.
+The oak floor of the hallway was later covered with vinyl tile, but in a reversal of the process, the original inlaid tile in some of the adjoining offices has been replaced by hardwood flooring.
+The courtroom is located on the second story.
+The original predominance of highly varnished wood, is still maintained in the seventy-eight captain’s chairs used as public seating; louvered interior shutters for the fourteen windows; a lawyer’s railing with turned balusters and crested, cross-rail gates; a paneled judge’s bench; and five panel doors with grooved casings and corner blocks.
 An addition was constructed by Wells-Denbrook of Grand Forks on the southwest corner in 1960.

 See: National Register of Historic Places – Griggs County Courthouse